The Library of Lost Wands,

 March 1917, a forest in Eastern Europe

-He had closed off the telepathic connection that had seen the twins through quidditch matches, midnight picnics and being sorted into different houses in their Hogwarts days.
+He had closed off the telepathic connection that had seen he and his twin through quidditch matches, midnight picnics and being sorted into different houses in their Hogwarts days.
 It had kept them sane in the short, intense years since.
-It was vital she knew nothing until later.
+It was vital Lyndsay knew nothing, until later.
 He had needed time to lay the trail of breadcrumbs he hoped she’d follow.
-In the three months since he seen what was unfolding he had worn anonymity like an invisibility cloak.
+In the three months since he’d seen what was unfolding, he had worn anonymity like an invisibility cloak.
 Using polyjuice potion, he’d borrowed the faces and names of soldiers recovering in field hospitals, all the while hoping he didn’t see his cousin, Syd, on one of the stretchers.
 He’d passed as a muggle for as long as he could.
 It was a safe disguise because those on his trail viewed non-magic folk as below their interest.
 Earlier, he had hidden his wand with all his secrets where he hoped his sister would find it.
 Then he had come here.

 “You play the cribbage and I’ll stick the pegs”

 Singing blow the wind westerly, let the wind blow

 By a gentle nor’ wester how steady she goes.”